Jerusalem by Braun Georg & Hogenberg Frans 1582

 With a vignette of Moses receiving the Commandments.
 Key to locations.

 This plate presents two bird's-eye plans of Jerusalem, on the left as it was in biblical times and on the right as it appeared in the 16th century.
 The information provided in the cartouches makes it possible to compare the city of the past with that of Braun's day.
 Inset within the lower right-hand corner is an illustration of Moses receiving the Tablets of the Law, together with the figure of a high priest; the priest's vestments are described in detail in the accompanying cartouche.
-According to the Bible, at the time of the conquest of Canaan by the tribes of Israel the city was ruled by the Jebusites; they were driven out by King David in 997 BC.
+According to the Bible, at the time of the conquest of Canaan by the tribes of Israel, the city was ruled by the Jebusites, who were driven out by King David in 997 BC.
 The First Temple was built under Solomon in the middle of the 10th century, and Jerusalem subsequently became the centre of Judaism.
 Solomon's temple was destroyed in 586 BC by the Neo-Babylonian king Nebuchadnezzar II.
 The Second Temple was built after the end of Babylonian rule in 537 BC.
 The Romans conquered Jerusalem in 37 BC and installed Herod the Great as a client king.
 In the course of the Jewish War in AD 66-70, the Second Temple was destroyed by the Romans and the city was razed to the ground.
 After the Bar-Kokhba Revolt in AD 132-135, Jerusalem was renamed Aelia Capitilina, a temple to Jupiter was erected on the Temple Mount, and Jews were forbidden to enter the city on penalty of death.
 The Church of the Holy Sepulchre was built under Emperor Constantine and consecrated in AD 335.
-In 638 the Byzantine city was conquered by the Arabs, who erected the Dome of the Rock on the Temple Mount.
+In 638, the Byzantine city was conquered by the Arabs, who erected the Dome of the Rock on the Temple Mount.
 During the time of the Crusades, Jerusalem was subject alternately to Christian and Muslim rulers.
 In the High Middle Ages, the city represented the centre of the world for Christianity.
-Up to this day Jerusalem is of great symbolic importance to Jews, Christians and Muslims.
+Up to this day, Jerusalem is of great symbolic importance to Jews, Christians and Muslims.
 (Taschen)

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.

-The Civitates Orbis Terrarum, or the "Braun & Hogenberg", is a six-volume town atlas and the most excellent book of town views and plans ever published: 363 engravings, sometimes beautifully coloured.
+The Civitates Orbis Terrarum, also known as the 'Braun & Hogenberg', is a six-volume town atlas and the most excellent book of town views and plans ever published: 363 engravings, sometimes beautifully coloured.
 It was one of the best-selling works in the last quarter of the 16th century.
-Georg Braun wrote the text accompanying the plans and views on the verso.
-Many plates were engraved after the original drawings of a professional artist, a professional artist, Joris Hoefnagel (1542-1600).
-The first volume was published in Latin in 1572, and the sixth in 1617.
-Frans Hogenberg created the tables for volumes I through IV, and Simon van den Neuwel made those for volumes V and VI.
-Other contributors were cartographers Daniel Freese and Heinrich Rantzau.
-Works by Jacob van Deventer, Sebastian Münster, and Johannes Stumpf were also used.
-Translations appeared in German and French.
+Georg Braun, a skilled writer, wrote the text accompanying the plans and views on the verso.
+Many plates were engraved after the original drawings of a professional artist, Joris Hoefnagel (1542-1600).
+The first volume was published in Latin in 1572 and the sixth in 1617.
+Frans Hogenberg, a talented engraver, created the tables for volumes I through IV, and Simon van den Neuwel made those for volumes V and VI.
+Other contributors were cartographers Daniel Freese and Heinrich Rantzau, who provided valuable geographical information.
+Works by Jacob van Deventer, Sebastian Münster, and Johannes Stumpf were also used as references.
+Translations appeared in German and French, making the atlas accessible to a wider audience.

-Several printers were involved: Theodor Graminaeus, Heinrich von Aich, Gottfried von Kempen, Johannis Sinniger, Bertram Buchholtz and Peter von Brachel, who all worked in Cologne.
+Several printers were involved: Theodor Graminaeus, Heinrich von Aich, Gottfried von Kempen, Johannis Sinniger, Bertram Buchholtz, and Peter von Brachel, all of whom worked in Cologne.

 Georg Braun (1541-1622)

-Georg Braun was born in Cologne in 1541.
-After his studies in Cologne, he entered the Jesuit Order as a novice.
-1561, he obtained his bachelor's degree, and in 1562, he received his Magister Artium.
-Although he left the Jesuit Order, he studied theology, gaining a licentiate in theology.
+Georg Braun, the author of the text accompanying the plans and views in the Civitates Orbis Terrarum, was born in Cologne in 1541.
+After his studies in Cologne, he entered the Jesuit Order as a novice, indicating his commitment to learning and intellectual pursuits.
+In 1561, he obtained his bachelor's degree; in 1562, he received his Magister Artium, further demonstrating his academic achievements.
+Although he left the Jesuit Order, he continued his studies in theology, gaining a licentiate in theology.
+His theological background likely influenced the content and tone of the text in the Civitates Orbis Terrarum, adding a unique perspective to the work.

 Frans Hogenberg (1535-1590)